cressie176/Julez/README.md

-# Julez
+Julez
 ====================

-An extremely lightweight toolkit for running simple performance tests via jUnit.
+Julez is an extremely lightweight toolkit for running simple performance tests via jUnit.
 You write a "Scenario" using your test tool of choice (junit, htmlunit, jbehave, selenium, etc), then use Julez to run the scenario repeatedly from multiple threads. e.g.